dureuill/sc/README.md

 Schroedinger, An experimental library for references with erased lifetime, in Rust
 ==================================================================================

-Type erasure is a known technique in object-oriented languages, where the knowledge of the actual type of an object is "erased" and replaced by a more generic one.
+Type erasure is a known technique of object-oriented languages, where the knowledge of the actual type of an object is "erased" and replaced by a more generic one.
 This allows to trade a runtime check of the actual type (through a vtable, or a typeid) for a more homogeneous type, that can e.g. be stored in collections with other typed-erased objects.

-In Rust, type erasure is expressed under the form of `dyn Trait`.
+In Rust, type erasure is expressed under the form of [`dyn Trait`](https://doc.rust-lang.org/book/second-edition/ch17-02-trait-objects.html#using-trait-objects-that-allow-for-values-of-different-types).

-This repository starts from a thought experiment: "What is the lifetime equivalent to type erasure?".
+This repository starts as a thought experiment: *What is the lifetime equivalent to type erasure?*.
-An easy answer: `Rc<T>`.
-After all, using Rc, you share ownership of a value, extending its lifetime dynamically through its reference count, as much as is needed.
+The easy answer would be [`Rc<T>`](https://doc.rust-lang.org/std/rc/index.html).
+After all, using `Rc`, you share ownership of a value, extending its lifetime dynamically through its reference count, as much as is needed.

-However, Rc has some runtime drawbacks: in particular, both its reference count and its inner type must be allocated.
-Also, Rc expresses shared *ownership*.
+However, `Rc` has some runtime drawbacks: in particular, both its reference count and its inner type must be allocated.
+Also, `Rc` expresses shared *ownership*.
 But what about dynamic lifetime for *non-owning references*?

 Enters Schroedinger's cat.
-In the famous though experiment, a cat is in a box, with a bomb connected to a quantic fuse.
-There's a 50/50 probability for the fuse to be activated and the bomb to detonate, in which case, the cat will be dead.
+In the famous thought experiment, a cat is in a box, with a poisonous gas that can be released to kill the cat.
+There's a 50/50 probability that the gas be released, in which case, the cat will be dead.
 But the other 50% of the time, the cat will be alive.
 The only way to know is to open the box.

-I propose exactly the same mechanism for dynamically erased lifetimes: a new type Sc<T>, that may contain either some reference, or none.
+I propose exactly the same mechanism for dynamically erased lifetimes: a new type `Sc<T>` (for *Schroedinger's cat*), that may contain either some reference, or none.
 The only way to know is to query it dynamically.

 A naive attempt
 ===============

-So, according to this idea, the dream interface for Sc<T> is something like the following:
+So, according to this idea, the dream interface for `Sc<T>` is something like the following:
 ```rust
 struct Sc<T> { /* fields omitted */ }